hexthedev/OpenAi-Api-Unity/README.md

 Go to the Unity Package Manager (`Window > Package Manager`), and click the `+` icon in the top left hand corner.
 Choose `Add package from git URL...` and provide the url `https://github.com/hexthedev/OpenAi-Api-Unity`.

 **Unity Package:**
-Go to https://github.com/hexthedev/OpenAi-Api-Unity/releases and download the desired release. once downloaded, open the file an follow the instructions to import it into Unity.
+Go to https://github.com/hexthedev/OpenAi-Api-Unity/releases and download the desired release. once downloaded, open the file and follow the instructions to import it into Unity.

 **Git Submodule**:
 For more advanced git users, you can simply add this repo as a submodule in your assets folder.
 This is especially useful if you want to edit, change and version the `OpenAi Api Unity` code.